mimergel/sap-hana-vm/README.md

 4. Add following extensions to your DevOps Project
 	* [Ansible Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.vss-services-ansible)
 	* [Post Build Cleanup](https://marketplace.visualstudio.com/items?itemName=mspremier.PostBuildCleanup)
-5. Download the required SAP Binaries [SAPCAR*](https://softwaredownloads.sap.com/file/0020000002208852020), [IMDB_SERVER*](https://softwaredownloads.sap.com/file/0020000001739942021), optionally [HCMT*](https://softwaredownloads.sap.com/file/0020000001663012021) and [XSA components](https://softwaredownloads.sap.com/file/0030000000269122021).
+5. Download the required SAP Binaries SAPCAR*, IMDB_SERVER*, optionally HCMT* and XSA compents.
 Store the files in a storage container.
 Get the URLs from the storage container and update the variables `url_sapcar`, `url_hdbserver`, `url_hcmt` in `Ansible/vars/defaults.yml`.
 An easy way to download the SAP binaries is on the sapwinadmin host where you can connect with the Azure Bastion Service.
 From there you can upload to the Storage Account via the Azure Portal.
 Note: these links might change, please check in the SAP Support Portal for the latest version.
 6. In case the target networks don't have access to the internet
 	* Upload [diskConfig.sh](./Scripts/diskConfig.sh) in the storage container and adapt variables `url-disk-cfg` in the pipeline variables
 	* Upload [msawb-plugin-config-com-sap-hana.sh](https://aka.ms/ScriptForPermsOnHANA?clcid=0x0409) to the container and adapt variable `url_msawb_plugin` in `Ansible/vars/defaults.yml`
 7. Adapt Target Subnet parameter, section: `- name: vnet_subnet` in the pipeline to match your landing zone target
 8. [Create an azure resource manager service connection with an existing service principal](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops#create-an-azure-resource-manager-service-connection-with-an-existing-service-principal) in [project settings](./Documentation/Images/azure-service-connection.jpg)
-9. Create the variable group "**SAP-HANA-VM-Deployments** with the all required variables.
+9. Create the variable group "**SAP-Deployments** with the all required variables.
 Use the values corresponding to your target landing zone: <br />

 	Variables: